← All workflows

 • Analyzes noticed topics for valid objections and overbreadth

-• Generates designee selection recommendations and preparation guides
+• Generates designee selection criteria and preparation materials

 • Maps each topic to specific claims and elements